 La Maison des femmes de Saint-Denis, Partner since 2014

-IMPLEMENTING PREVENTION PROGRAMS TO BREAK THE CYCLE OF VIOLENCE
+CHANGING BEHAVIORS AND ATTITUDES TO BREAK THE CYCLE OF VIOLENCE

 We also partner with organizations that work with those most vulnerable to violence, as well as victims of sexual abuse and incest.
 In the US, men exposed to physical or sexual abuse as children are almost 4 times more likely to perpetrate domestic violence as adults.
 By focusing on young victims, our prevention partners seek to protect women and children by shifting learned behaviors to end patterns of abuse.

 "For me these violent acts had always been normal, since it was what I had learned at home.
 Here I realized that they were actually violent behaviors.
 Fellow group members taught me how to resolve conflict.”